MicrosoftDocs/azure-docs/articles/cognitive-services/bing-local-search/quickstarts/local-search-node-quickstart.md

 ---
-title: Quickstart: Send a query to the Bing Local Business Search API using NodeJS| Microsoft Docs
+title: Quickstart - Send a query to the Bing Local Business Search API using NodeJS| Microsoft Docs
 description: Start using the Bing Local Business Search API in Node.
 services: cognitive-services
 author: mikedodaro